surmwill/recycler_unity/README.md

 ```
 Returns the current index of the entry with a given key.

+<ins>Parameters</ins>
 - `key:` the key of the entry to get the current index of

 ### GetKeyForCurrentIndex
 ```
 public TKeyEntryData GetKeyForCurrentIndex(int index)
 ```
+Returns the key of the entry at the give index.

+<ins>Parameters</ins>
 - `index:` the index of entry to get the key of

-### GetStateOfEntryWithCurrentIndex
+### GetStateOfEntryWithIndex
 ```
-public RecyclerScrollRectContentState GetStateOfEntryWithCurrentIndex(int index)
+public RecyclerScrollRectContentState GetStateOfEntryWithIndex(int index)
 ```
 Returns the state of the entry with a given index.

-Either:
-1. ActiveVisible: active and visible on screen
-2. ActiveInStartCache: active, but waiting just off screen in the start cache, ready to scroll to
-3. ActiveInEndCache: active, but waiting just off screen in the end cache, ready to scroll to
-4. InactiveInPool: inactive and waiting in the recycling pool to be bound/re-bound
+<ins>Parameters</ins>
 - `index:` the index of the entry to check the state of

 ### GetStateOfEntryWithKey
 ```
 public RecyclerScrollRectContentState GetStateOfEntryWithCurrentIndex(TKeyEntryData key)
 ```
 Returns the state of the entry with the given key.

-Either:
-1. ActiveVisible: active and visible on screen
-2. ActiveInStartCache: active, but waiting just off screen in the start cache, ready to scroll to
-3. ActiveInEndCache: active, but waiting just off screen in the end cache, ready to scroll to
-4. InactiveInPool: inactive and waiting in the recycling pool to be bound/re-bound
+<ins>Parameters</ins>
 - `key:` the key of the entry to check the state of

 ### GetStateOfEndcap
 ```
 public RecyclerScrollRectContentState GetStateOfEndcap()
 ```
 Returns the state of the endcap.
-Either:
-1. ActiveVisible: active and visible on screen
-3. ActiveInEndCache: active, but waiting just off screen in the end cache, ready to scroll to
-4. InactiveInPool: inactive and waiting in the recycling pool

 ### RecalculateEntrySize
 ```
-public void RecalculateEntrySize(RecyclerScrollRectEntry<TEntryData, TKeyEntryData> entry, FixEntries fixEntries = FixEntries.Below)
+public void RecalculateEntrySize(RecyclerScrollRectEntry<TEntryData, TKeyEntryData> entry, FixEntries fixEntries)
 ```
-Called by entries to alert the Recyler of their size change.
-This should never need to be called directly, but instead though the entry's [`RecyclerScrollRectEntry.RecalculateDimensions`](https://github.com/surmwill/recycler_unity/blob/master/README.md#recalculatedimensions).
+Called when an entry updates its dimensions and needs to alert the recycler of its new size.
+This should never need to be called directly, instead using `RecyclerScrollRectEntry.RecalculateDimensions`.
+Note that this triggers a layout rebuild of the entry, incorporating any changes in its auto-calculated size.

+<ins>Parameters</ins>
-- `entry:` the entry with an updated size
+- `entry:` the entry with an updated dimensions
-- `fixEntries:` as the RectTransform grows or shrinks other entries will get pushed away, or pulled in to the empty space.
-This defines how and what entries will move.
+- `fixEntries:` if we're updating the size of a visible entry, then we'll either be pushing other entries or creating extra space for other entries to occupy.
+This defines how and what entries will get moved.
+If we're not updating an entry in the visible window, this is ignored, and the parameter will be overriden with whatever value only moves other offscreen entries, preserving the view of what's on-screen.

 ### RecalculateEndcapSize
 ```
-public void RecalculateEndcapSize()
+public void RecalculateEndcapSize(FixEntries fixEntries)
 ```
-Called by the endcap to alert the Recycler of its size change.
-This should never need to be called directly, but instead through the endcap's [`RecyclerScrollRectEndcap.RecalculateDimensions`](https://github.com/surmwill/recycler_unity/blob/master/README.md#recalculatedimensions-1).
+Called when an endcap has updates its dimensions and needs to alert the recycler of its new size.
+This should never need to be called directly, instead using `RecyclerScrollRectEndcap.RecalculateDimensions`.
+Note that this triggers a layout rebuild of the endcap, incorporating any changes in its auto-calculated size.

+<ins>Parameters</ins>
+- `fixEntries:` if we're updating the size of a visible endcap, then we'll either be pushing other entries or creating extra space for other entries to occupy.
+This defines how and what entries will get moved.
+If we're not updating an endcap in the visible window, this is ignored, and the parameter will be overriden with whatever value only moves other offscreen entries, preserving the view of what's on-screen.

 ### OnPointerDown
 ```